Transcript flags can be used to identify the highest quality or most relevant transcripts for your studies. We used these flags:

 - ALTERNATIVE:2 Candidate transcript(s) models that appear to be conserved in fewer than three tested species.

 Non-candidate transcripts are not tagged and are considered as "Minor" transcripts.
 Further information and additional web services can be found at the APPRIS website.

 GENCODE Basic includes all genes in the GENCODE gene set, with a representative subset of the transcripts (splice variants).
-The GENCODE Basic set is available for the human and mouse gene sets from Ensembl release 75.
+The GENCODE Basic set is available for the human gene set from Ensembl release 75.

 Rules for GENCODE Basic